Every Promise Contains the Kernel of a Lie

 So why do we enter into promises?

 I would hazard that we make promises with the best of intentions.
 We may wish to demonstrate our sincerity.
-Or it’s customary under certain circumstances to promise to do something, for example taking marriage vows (e.g. promising to love, honor and obey).
-Or oaths are taken to uphold the integrity of an elected office.
+Or it’s customary under certain circumstances to promise to do something, for example, contracting to complete a job of work, pledging to tell the truth (as we perceive it) in a court of law or swearing an oath to uphold the integrity of an elected office.

 So, that’s why I’m saying that every promise contains the kernel of a lie.
 Not an intentional lie, but an untruth nonetheless, because life is unpredictable and, as result, so are we.
 We don’t know who or what we may become after life has had its way with us.